 The planar quality of Federal style facades was relieved by ornament in the form of lintels, entrances, stoops with iron railings, cornices, and dormers.
 Doorway and window lintels, seen in a variety of types (flat, incised or molded), were commonly brownstone.
 The most ornamental feature was the doorway, often framed with columns and sidelights and topped with a rectangular transom or fanlight, and having a single wooden paneled door.
 Some grander houses had large round-arched entrances with Gibbs surrounds.
-The entrance was approached by a stoop - a flight of brownstone steps placed to one side of the facade - on the parlor floor above a basement level.
-Wrought-iron railings with finials lined the stoop and enclosed areaways.
+The entrance was approached by a stoop - a flight of brownstone steps placed to one side of the facade on the parlor floor above a basement level.
+Wroughtiron railings with finials lined the stoop and enclosed areaways.
 Window openings at the parlor and second stories were usually the same height (the size sometimes diminished on the third story) and were aligned and the same width from story to story.
 The wood-framed sash were double hung and multi-light (typically six-over-six).
 Shutters were common on the exterior.
 A wooden cornice with a molded fascia extended across the front along the eave, which carried a built-in gutter.
 A leader head and downspout that drained onto the sidewalk extended down the facade on the opposite side from the doorway.
 Pedimented or segmental dormers on the front roof slope usually had decorative wood trim, and the top sash were often arched with decorative muntins.
 The roof was covered with continuous wood sheathing over the rafters and clad in slate.

 The original design of the three 19-1/2-foot-wide and 2-1/2-story rowhouses at 127, 129 and 131 MacDougal Street were characteristic of the Federal style in their Flemish bond brickwork, low stoops with wrought-ironwork, entrances with Ionic columns, entablatures and transoms, molded lintels with end blocks, peaked roofs, molded cornices, and pedimented double dormers.
-Remaining historic features on No. 129 are its 2-1/2-story configuration and basic fenestration pattern, Flemish bond brickwork

-(painted), stoop and wrought-ironwork, entrance with Ionic columns, entablature and transom, molded lintels, molded cornice, peaked roof, and early 20thcentury (reconfigured) dormer.
-The specific Federal style lintel type (molded with end blocks) seen on this building is rare today.8 The lintels on Nos.
+Remaining historic features on No. 127 are its 2-1/2-story configuration and fenestration pattern, Flemish bond brickwork (painted), stoop, molded lintels, peaked roof, and early 20th-century (reconfigured) dormer.
+The specific Federal style lintel type (molded with end blocks) seen on this building is rare today.
+The lintels on Nos.
 127, 129 and 131 are cast iron; they are probably replacements for the original brownstone ones, and possibly date from c.
 1867, when No. 125 MacDougal Street received a one-story (plus mansard roof) addition with this type of cast-iron lintel.
-Despite the alteration of the first-story windows as a storefront, No. 129 MacDougal Street, notable singularly and as part of a group, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type (dating from 1796 to 1834).9
+Despite some alterations, No. 127 MacDougal Street, notable singularly and as part of a group, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type (dating from 1796 to 1834).